ericclack/pygamezero_pacman/doc/part2.rst

     SPEED = 2
     GHOST_SPEED = 1

-Now when we create a ghost let's set a random speed.
+Now when we create a ghost let's set a random direction.
 Just under this line:

 .. code:: python